MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

  `none` and `silent` are synonymous and mean that no indication of any kind should be shown to the user.
 This has the effect of disabling this rule.

- `suggestion` means that the user will be shown the following in the errorlist: and the following in the IDE.
+ `suggestion` means that the user will be shown the following in the Error List: and the following in the IDE.
 The `suggetion` severity will allow the naming rule to run, but it will not cause the build to break.

 Severity | effect
 ------------ | -------------